-Click here to download a .pdf of the Fall 2024 line-up of classes.
+Click here to download a .pdf of the Spring/Summer 2025 line-up of classes.

 Menomonie